 Getting to College

-There are a number of buses that you can get to go to Rivington and Blackrod Sixth Form.
+There are a number of buses that you can use to travel to Rivington and Blackrod Sixth Form.
 They are:

 - 125 Bolton via Chorley Old Road

 - 516/517 Westhoughton